-UPDATE 1-Bankia opens books on first Spanish AT1 since Popular
+UPDATE 2-Bankia pushes hard on first Spanish AT1 since Popular

 By Alice Gledhill

-LONDON, July 6 (IFR) - Bankia is testing interest for its inaugural Additional Tier 1 trade, proving the market is open for Spanish lenders despite sub debt investors at Banco Popular being wiped out only last month.
+LONDON, July 6 (IFR) - Bankia is set to price its inaugural Additional Tier 1 bond through fair value, proving the market is wide open for Spanish lenders despite sub debt investors at Banco Popular being wiped out only last month.

+"With that in mind, it's clear that you don't have optionality when you're an investor.
+If you choose to sit out, there are plenty of other people who will take up the slack, unless you are a real off-the-run credit."

-Bankia will also take heart from the reception for last week's AT1 deals from HSBC and Raiffeisen Bank International, the first banks to sell AT1 since Banco Popular's resolution, the collapse of two Italian lenders, and the first case of AT1 coupon cancellation, at Bremer Landesbank.
+Bankia could also take heart from the reception for last week's AT1 deals from HSBC and Raiffeisen Bank International, the first banks to sell AT1 since Banco Popular's resolution.
+The market has also proved impervious to the collapse of two Italian lenders and the first case of AT1 coupon cancellation, at Bremer Landesbank.

-"The underlying technicals are super strong and the AT1 market is now at such a stage of maturity that, even with a resolution and coupon cancellation, it charges on."
+"The underlying technicals are super strong and the AT1 market is now at such a stage of maturity that, even with a resolution and coupon cancellation, it charges on," said a third banker.

 Despite AT1's loss-absorbing characteristics, Scope Ratings said in a note last week that actual losses depend to a far larger degree on credit fundamentals and warned against extrapolating losses at Popular and Bremer to all AT1 securities.